darkforest-eth/plugins/README.md

 We use [mimc-fast](https://github.com/jacobrosenthal/mimc-fast) as a webserver that exposes a `/mine` endpoint and connect to it from in-game with this plugin.

 ![RemoteExplore screenshot](screenshots/remote-explore.png)

+When running this on https://zkga.me/, you might get an error about blocked insecure content.
+You probably just want to install a SSL Certificate on your explore server.
+If you can't, you can [enable mixed content](enable-mixed.md), __but this is extremely dangerous.__